CoderJae777/GohYIShen_TASoln_Switcheo/README.md

 4. Page will refresh after "Exchanged Successful!" alert.
 5. "Clear" button that will clear all fields by refreshing the page.

+### Areas for improvement

+1. Backend --> retrieval of prices and calculations
+2. Wallet balance hiding button function is not yet functional

 # Problem 3